theHostileNegotiator/KWBandage/PatchNotes.md

 2. Support Power is considered to be a Super Weapon to the AI
 	* Changed Support Power Type to SPECIAL_POWER_ENEMY_TYPE_KILLER_STRUCTURES
 		* Will need to test it's attack restrictions
+3. Support Power deducted resources twice, as it deducted for OCL and WeaponFire
+	* Removed WeaponFireSpecialAbilityUpdate, created a new OCL to spawn a "trigger" GameObject that will create another OCL for the GameObject FloodUpdate and a FireWeaponUpdate for the large detonation
+		* This appeared to be a planned fix by EA as it was supplied with APOC's xml files.
+4. If units are in the radius of the Power when it is activated, even if they move away, they will take the full damage.
+Concurrently, any units outside can enter the radius and not take any damage
+	* Same solution as above.
+The "trigger" GameObject will control the timings of the weapon with FireWeaponNugget instead of the WeaponTemplate as it only delays damage.
+		* APOC's xml files have different Weapon timings.
+Instead tried to replicate the current timings of Support Power.

 ### Scrin: